ptrpl4/bash-mac/apps-and-tools/ci-cd/github-actions.md

 ## Components

-- **Workflows** - are composed of jobs that can be started by an event or by scheduling them to run at a specific time.
+- Workflows - composed of jobs that can be started by an event or at a specific time.
   Defined by a YAML file in the `.github/workflows` folder.
-- **Job** - a set of steps that run inside the same virtual machine runner, or inside a container.
-By default, they are executed in parallel.
-Each step is either a shell script that will be executed, or an _action_ that will be run.
+- Job - set of steps inside the same virtual machine runner, or container.
+  By default executed in parallel.
+Each step is a shell script or an _action_ that will be run.
 Steps are executed in order and are dependent on each other.
 Since each step is executed on the same runner, you can share data from one step to another.
-- **Events** - triggers an execution of a Workflow.
-It could be an internal GitHub event (push, release, fork, new issues with specific label, or a pull request), a scheduled event (triggered at a specific time), or an external event (triggered by a webhook call to the GitHub API).
+- Events - triggers an execution of a Workflow.
+Internal GitHub event, a scheduled event (triggered at a specific time), or an external event (triggered by a webhook).
-- **Actions** - (usually) created by public community  snippets for solving popular tasks in Workflows.
+- Actions - (usually) created by public community snippets for solving popular tasks in Workflows.
-- **Runners** - is a virtual machine that runs a job.
-The runner is responsible for looking for the available jobs, then executes each job at a time.
-After the job is finished running, the runner reports the progress and logs of the job to GitHub.
+- Runners - is a virtual machine that runs a job.

 ## Logic